Easy Peanut Butter Blender Muffins (Vegan)

 - Preheat the oven to 350 degrees Fahrenheit.
 Line a standard muffin tin with 8 silicone or paper muffin liners.

 - Place all of the ingredients, except the chocolate chips, into a high-speed blender in this order: banana, maple syrup, peanut butter, plant-based milk, vanilla, white beans, oat flour, baking powder, baking soda, and salt.
-Blend on high until all of the ingredients are well incorporated.
+Blend on high just until all of the ingredients are well incorporated.
+Do not overmix.
 Turn the blender off and scrape down the sides with a spatula, if needed.

 - Add the chocolate chips to the mixture and use the spatula to fold them into the dough.
 Do not blend anymore.

-- Scoop mixture into 7-8 muffin liners.
-If you want larger muffins, fill 7 liners almost to the top.
-For smaller muffins, fill 8 muffin liners 7/8 full.
+- Scoop mixture into 8 muffin liners.
 These muffins do not rise much, so don't worry about overfilling.

-- If you would like, press a few chocolate chips on the tops of the muffins and then bake them for 25 minutes.
+- If you would like, press a few chocolate chips onto the tops of the muffins, then bake them for 25-30 minutes, or until the centers spring back when lightly touched.
 Allow the muffins to cool for 15 minutes.
 Then, remove them from the tin and allow them to cool completely.

 My favorite, so far!